cython/cython/docs/src/userguide/extension_types.rst

     The ``not None`` and ``typing.Optional`` can only be used in Python functions (defined with :keyword:`def` and without ``@cython.cfunc`` decorator) and not C functions (defined with :keyword:`cdef` or decorated using ``@cython.cfunc``).
-If you need to check whether a parameter to a C function is :keyword:`None`, you will need to do it yourself.
+If you need to check whether a parameter to a C function is ``None``, you will need to do it yourself.

 .. note::